ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ### Decoding binary body content from Base64

-When using raw HTTP handling, the `__ow_body` content will be encoded in Base64 when the request content-type is binary.
+When raw HTTP content is processed, the `__ow_body` content is encoded in Base64 when the request `Content-Type` is binary.
-Below are functions demonstrating how to decode the body content in Node, Python, and Swift.
-Simply save a method shown below to file, create a raw HTTP web action utilizing the saved artifact, and invoke the web action.
+The following functions demonstrate how to decode the body content in Node, Python, and Swift.
+Simply save a method to a file, create a raw HTTP web action that utilizes the saved artifact, and then invoke the web action.

 #### Node